Nike Junior Golf Camp, University of Idaho and WSU

 - Noon Lunch/relaxation

-- 1:00pm Course play with staff (9 to 18 holes daily).
+- 1:00pm Course play with staff.
 Coaches to provide on course instruction on course management, club and shot selection, strategy, rules and etiquette

 - 6:00pm Dinner, relax, free-time